famished-tiger/Sequitur/README.md

 ```

 Where:

-- The colon ':' character separates the head (= left-hand side) and the body (right-hand side, *rhs* in short)
+- The colon `:` character separates the head (= left-hand side) and the body
-of the rule.
+  (right-hand side, *rhs* in short) of the rule.
-- The left-hand side consists just of one symbol, P. P is a categorized as a *nonterminal symbol* and for our purposes
+- The left-hand side consists just of one symbol, `P`.  `P` is a categorized
-a nonterminal symbol can be seen as the "name" of the production.
-By contrast, a terminal symbol is just one element
+  as a *nonterminal symbol* and for our purposes a nonterminal symbol can be
+  seen as the "name" of the production.
+By contrast, a terminal symbol is
-from the input sequence (symbols as defined in formal grammar theory shouldn't be confused with Ruby's `Symbol` class).
+  just one element from the input sequence (symbols as defined in formal
+  grammar theory shouldn't be confused with Ruby's `Symbol` class).
-- the body is a sequence -possibly empty- of *symbols* (terminal or nonterminal).
+- the body is a sequence -possibly empty- of *symbols* (terminal or
+  nonterminal).

 Basically, a production rule tells that P is equivalent to the sequence of symbols found in the
 right-hand side of the production.
 A nonterminal symbol that appears in the rhs of a production can be